SyneRBI/SIRF-Exercises/notebooks/Synergistic/README.md

 #### Adding tumours to the data

 Lastly, a tumour is added to the original amyloid image.
-This data isn't currently used in the notebooks, but will be useful for studying the effect of feature suppression when the feature is not present in the side information.
+This data is useful for studying the effect of feature suppression when the feature is not present in the side information.

 ## 2. de Pierro MAPEM <a name="de_pierro"></a>